AriFordsham/GHCWiki/status/oct13.md

 - **SSE/AVX support** - Geoffrey Mainland implemented support for SSE/AVX intrinsics in the compiler backend, making it possible to exploit hardware-accelerated SIMD operations in your code on Intel/AMD machines.
 It's currently only enabled for the LLVM backend, however.

-- Peter Wortmann spent time earlier this year doing a significant refactoring of the LLVM backend, which means it should be easier in the future to extend the backend and perform long-term maintenance.
+- **LLVM back end**.
+Peter Wortmann spent time earlier this year doing a significant refactoring of the LLVM backend, which means it should be easier in the future to extend the backend and perform long-term maintenance.

-- Jan Stolarek had an internship at Microsoft Research during the summer, and as part of this he implemented an array of improvements to the code generator and backend, including a new loopification pass to turn tail-recursive calls into loops, and a refactoring of our `Bool` based primops to return unboxed `Int#` values (making them much faster, with a sizeable performance improvement in some cases \[[PrimBool](prim-bool)\].)
+- **Code generation**.
+Jan Stolarek had an internship at Microsoft Research during the summer, and as part of this he implemented an array of improvements to the code generator and backend, including a new loopification pass to turn tail-recursive calls into loops, and a refactoring of our `Bool` based primops to return unboxed `Int#` values (making them much faster, with a sizeable performance improvement in some cases \[[PrimBool](prim-bool)\].)

-- Simon Marlow implemented support for unloading object code at runtime in the GHC linker.
+- **Unloading object code**.
+Simon Marlow implemented support for unloading object code at runtime in the GHC linker.
 Previously, while GHC's linker could load object code dynamically, there was no facility to unload it - meaning long running applications would continuously suffer a memory leak as they reloaded more code.

-- Edward Yang implemented support for running library constructors in GHCi, making it possible to use foreign libraries which depend on constructors being run at load time.
+- **Library constructors**.
+Edward Yang implemented support for running library constructors in GHCi, making it possible to use foreign libraries which depend on constructors being run at load time.

-- A set of new primops for all backends, including new atomic memory operations (by Ryan Newton) and support for low-level prefetch instructions in the processor, allowing you to guide cache decisions (by Carter Schonwald.)
+- **Atomic and prefetch primops**.
+There are new primops for all backends, including new atomic memory operations (by Ryan Newton) and support for low-level prefetch instructions in the processor, allowing you to guide cache decisions (by Carter Schonwald.)

 ## Frontend, build-system, and misc. changes